NYPL/nypl-design-system/README.md

 3. Run the storybook instance `npm start`

 You can now edit styles or templates in `src`, and they will update and re-build.
+Adding new stories or changing story names will still require a Storybook restart.

+To develop with a local version of the design system:

+1. run `npm link`
+2. go to the consuming application and run `npm link @nypl/design-system-react-components`
+3. go back to the Design System repo and run `npm run watch-webpack`

+Changes in the local Design System will now be rebuilt and exported automatically.

 ## Using the Design System